seruna-1/papaya/documentation/en/read me.md

 # Title of generated document

 The title of the generated HTML document will be the name of the source file, minus its suffix, unless the source file has a HTML element [title] specifying it.
 This apllies to markdown files, because there can be embedded HTML elements in it.

+# Entry points

+Each language has an entry point HTMl page, but [index.html] is usually loaded by default.

+To allow multilanguage support, the built [index.html] file is a redirector.
+When loaded, it replaces the url by the page whose language is the same as the browsers preferred lanugage.

+The pages that can be redirected to are listed in [entry-points.json].
+For example:

+	[
+		"readme.en.html",
+		"leia-me.pt-BR.html"
+	]